Skip to content

 Can smokers get no-exam life insurance?

 Yes, guaranteed acceptance is a type of life insurance where you don’t have to provide medical information or answer questions about your health.
-This could be an option for smokers who may otherwise have difficulty getting life cover.
-But life insurance with no medical will have limitations.
-The maximum pay out on death is significantly lower than a standard policy and premiums are usually much higher.
+Typically, this is known as over 50s life insurance.
+It could be an option for older smokers who may otherwise have difficulty getting life cover.

 How will smoking affect a joint life insurance policy?